choosehappy/TraitHorizon/README.md

     python TraitHorizonUI.py path_to_assets_folder path_to_tsv_file
     ```

     Replace `path_to_assets_folder` with the absolute path to the folder containing image files and `path_to_tsv_file` with the absolute path to the TSV (tab-separated values) file.
 Each row in the TSV file should start with a filename (e.g., image1.png) followed by numerical feature values.
+See example.tsv for an example.

 3. Once the application is running, open a web browser and go to the provided URL (usually `http://127.0.0.1:8050/`).